|

 Joined: May 2005

-No worries it didn't, I just remember having a fever and the whole thing seemed so real LOL.
+No worries smile it didn't, I just remember having a fever and the whole thing seemed so real LOL.
 So horrible when his flesh was all rotting.

 Joined: Nov 2007